particle-iot/docs/src/content/tutorials/particle-hardware.md

 {{!-- END do not edit content above, it is automatically generated b28329f3-7067-4ae1-aafa-c48b75d77674 --}}

+- For more in-depth information on cellular devices see the [cellular introduction](/tutorials/cellular-connectivity/introduction/) page.

 #### Boron (Prototyping Gen 3 Cellular)

 {{blurb name="boron-overview"}}